 - releasing tension and increasing fitness,

 - getting to laugh, have fun, and make new friends,

 - connecting within themselves and with the group.

-What type of online program would work for you during the pandemic?
-A monthly workshop, weekly class, or one-time session?
+What type of program would work for you?
+A monthly session, weekly class, or one-time workshop?
 To chat about what would work for you, please be in touch.

 For examples of programs, see this blog post: Joy & cohesion.
 The content and theme for sessions are built around your group’s needs and interests, compiling what is most relevant out of 200+ possible movement activities.
 The title of the sessions can be whatever will appeal to the people with whom you work.